 The number Four, representing matter and the material world (as opposed to energy or force), is reflected on the levels of Time in the four great divisions of the year: the two solstices plus two equinoxes, or: spring, summer, fall, and winter.
 On a closer, faster level it shows as the four peaks of the day: dawn, noon, evening, and midnight.
 In the lives of humans and other living things it shows as youth (birth-21), sexual maturity (21-42), mid-life (42-63), and old age (63-84), and on the geographical level as East, South, West, and North.
-In medicine it represent the four humours: sanguine, choleric, melancholic, phlegmatic.
-In physics the four elements: fire, earth, air and water.
-In events it shows as 1) beginnings, 2) fruition, 3) harvesting and distribution, and 4) endings.
-In agriculture: planting, nurturing, harvesting, storage.
-In intellectual matters: 1) ideas, 2) experiment or research, 3) success or failure, and 4) history (or oblivion).
-In Christianity we have Jesus as representative of the human soul (“the Son of Man”) nailed to the four cornered-cross of Matter.
+In medicine it represent the four humours: sanguine, choleric, melancholic, phlegmatic; in physics the four elements: fire, earth, air and water; in agriculture: planting, nurturing, harvesting, and preserving.
+In Science: 1) hypothesis, 2) experimentation, 3) results, and 4) publication.
+In Christianity we have Jesus as representative of the human soul (“the Son of Man”) brutally nailed to the four cornered-cross of Matter.
 And so forth.

 In almost everything he writes, Shakespeare reveals that it’s largely this system, often attributed to the sixth-century BC philosopher Pythagoras––though he was only one of the early magi who brought it from East to West––that stands at the center of his thinking.
 That Shakespeare believed in this grand scheme is reflected throughout his works, but most obviously in moments like Ulysses’s famous peroration on “the great chain of being” in Act III of Troilus and Cressida or Lorenzo’s paean on the nature of the heavens in the last act of Merchant of Venice.